 When loading/unloading tankers, accurate metering is normally a requirement, for both custodial and regulatory reasons.
 Metering with sufficient accuracy can be achieved using either tank gauging or certain types of flowmeter.

 Most tankers have to be partially filled with ballast water when they are not carrying cargo, in order to make the tankers seaworthy i.e. stable in rough weather.
 Seawater is generally used as ballast water.

-When loading products which are stored at ambient conditions, it is common for the displaced vapour to be simply vented to atmosphere, thereby emitting volatile organic compounds (VOCs) into the environment.
-For very low vapour pressure products, the amount of VOCs emitted by a tanker when loading is small if not negligible.
-But for a high vapour pressure product, such as motor gasoline and naphtha, a significant amount of product can be lost to atmosphere, as VOCs.
+When loading products that are stored at ambient conditions, it is common for the displaced vapor to be simply vented into the atmosphere, thereby emitting volatile organic compounds (VOCs) into the environment.
+For very low vapor pressure products, the number of VOCs emitted by a tanker when loading is small if not negligible.
+But for a high vapor pressure product, such as motor gasoline and naphtha, a significant amount of product can be lost to the atmosphere, such as VOCs.

 Drainage at Births

 It is common to have a curbed area at each berth, in order to catch any material which may leak from, for example, the couplings on loading arms.
 The curbed area drains into a sump tank located below the berth on the jetty structure.
 The sump tank includes pumps that return the drainings to a slop oil tank or a ballast water tank or alternative disposal onshore.

 Remote-controlled monitors and hydrants are commonly provided at each berth, to fight a fire and to protect equipment from the effects of the fire.
 The fire may be at the berth/on the jetty or on the tanker at the berth.
 It is normal practice for a jetty/berth to have water sprays/water curtains to protect the structure/equipment and to provide means of escape for personnel in case of fire.
 It is common to provide valved connections on a fire main in the vicinity of a jetty, to enable a fire tug to connect up and pump water into the system, as a standby.